jomjohn/drill/_docs/odbc-jdbc-interfaces/using-drill-with-bi-tools/055-using-qliksense-with-drill.md

----
-title: "Using Qlik Sense with Drill"
+# Using Qlik Sense with Drill
-date:
-parent: "Using Drill with BI Tools"
----
 You can use the Qlik Sense BI tool with Apache Drill, the SQL query engine for Big Data exploration, to access and analyze structured and semi-structured data in multiple data stores.

 This document provides you with the procedures required to connect Qlik Sense Desktop and Qlik Sense Server to Apache Drill via ODBC.